vertica/spark-connector/CONTRIBUTING.md

 ## Debuging on Docker environment.

-If you are using docker as your dev enviroment, you can setup a debug server as well.
+If you are using docker as your dev enviroment, you can setup a debug server.
 For example, to debug `basic-read-example` running on docker, loggin to the client container and navigate to `basic-read-example` root folder.
 Then, run `sbt -jvm-debug *:5005` to start an sbt debug server at port `5005`.
 The `*` means that it will exception connections from any host.
-Then, connect your debugger to port `5005`.
+The sbt server is now up and waiting for commands.
+Connect your debugger to port `5005`, then type `run` into sbt to start compilation and execution.

-If you would like to change the port number, edit `docker-compose.yml` under the `docker` folder.
-Currently, the client container is mapping its port `5005` to the host's `5005`.
+If you would like to change the port number, edit `docker-compose.yml` located under the `docker` folder.
+Currently, `docker_client_1` container is mapping its port `5005` to the host's `5005`.

 ### Connector Architecture